haifengkao/AlwaysOpenWorkspace/README.md

 automatically remove the folder when there are no opened files in it.
 The last one won't be removed.
 It can be disabled in the setting.

 ### Auto close vscode
-close the last editor will also close VSCode. default is false, need to open it in the extension setting
+close the last editor will also close VSCode. default is false, need to enable it in the extension setting

 # Known Issues
 - For nodejs projects, some vscode plugins will open `package.json` and `tsconfig.json` automatically.
 In such a case, the auto-remove feature will fail to function because these files cannot be closed by the user.